Upper bounds on the colloid separation efficiency of diffusiophoresis: Introduction

-Existing theories to predict diffusiophoresis-driven colloid separation have so far focused on how particle distributions evolve downstream after a chemical cross-channel gradient is established\cite{Shim2021-yt,Shimokusu2020-fp}.
-However, the maximum degree of separation, which is achieved sufficiently downstream as the particle distributions become invariant in the streamwise direction, has not yet been explored.
-Quantifying such a regime, which yields a theoretical upper bound for how much clean water can be recovered from a particle suspension through diffusiophoresis alone, is necessary to assess the potential scalability and feasibility of this type of separation.
+Existing theories to predict diffusiophoresis-driven colloid separation have so far focused on how particle distributions evolve downstream after a chemical cross-channel gradient is established\cite{Shim2021-yt,Shimokusu2020-fp} (as in Figure \ref{fig:sketch_BL}).
+However, the maximum degree of separation, which is achieved sufficiently downstream as the particle distributions become invariant in the streamwise direction (Figure \ref{fig:sketch:fully_dev}), has not yet been explored.
+Such a limit yields an upper bound of the fraction $\gamma$ of clean water, often termed the ``water recovery'', that can be obtained from a particle suspension through diffusiophoresis alone.
+Predicting this quantity, which we define precisely below, is in turn essential to design channel splittings (Figure \ref{fig:sketch}) optimizing clean water output, and is therefore key to assess the potential scalability and feasibility of this type of separation.

 In this study, we formulate a continuum theory for this regime, where the two dominant effects are the diffusiophoresis-induced advection of particles, driving particles to accumulate at channel walls, and the Brownian motion of the colloids, which diffusively smooths the colloid distribution and hinders separation.

-The main conclusion of our analysis is that separation depends strongly on the type of chemical source employed, distinguishing between a gas diffusing into the channel through a nonporous membrane and a liquid permeating through a porous membrane.
+The main conclusion of our analysis is that separation depends strongly on the type of chemical source employed, distinguishing between a gas diffusing into the channel through a nonporous membrane and a liquid permeating through a porous membrane, two distinct configurations that have been realized in microfluidic experiments.
 Similarly, dissociation kinetics of the chemical into the ions driving the process also plays a key role, with different predictions depending on the rate of dissociation.
 Using asymptotic analysis, we provide scaling relations that predict separation in four distinct regimes, which are confirmed to be valid by numerical simulations.
 Finally, we provide experimental verification of one of these regimes by measuring colloid separation in microfluidic channels under a sustained gradient of carbon dioxide.